PowerShell/PowerShell/.github/CONTRIBUTING.md

 Common Engineering Practices
 ----
-Other than the guidelines ([coding](../docs/coding-guidelines/coding-guidelines.md), [RFC process](https://github.com/PowerShell/PowerShell-RFC) for design, [documentation](#contributing-to-documentation) and [testing](../docs/testing-guidelines/testing-guidelines.md)) discussed above, following are common engineering practices we would like everyone to follow:
+Other than the guidelines for ([coding](../docs/coding-guidelines/coding-guidelines.md), the [RFC process](https://github.com/PowerShell/PowerShell-RFC) for design, [documentation](#contributing-to-documentation) and [testing](../docs/testing-guidelines/testing-guidelines.md)) discussed above, we encourage contributors to follow these common engineering practices:
-- Do not commit code changes to the master branch!
-Read GitHub's guides on [Forking Project](https://guides.github.com/activities/forking/) and [Understanding the GitHub Flow](https://guides.github.com/introduction/flow/)
+- Do not commit code changes to the `master` branch!
+Read GitHub's guides on [forking project](https://guides.github.com/activities/forking/) and [Understanding the GitHub Flow](https://guides.github.com/introduction/flow/)
-- Format commit messages as follows based on [the Tim Pope's guidelines]("http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html"):
+- Format commit messages based on [Tim Pope's guidelines]("http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html"):

 ```
 Summarize change in 50 characters or less